Where everything's made with love

 For this recipe, use eight slices (about one-half pound) and cut them into pieces between one-half and one inch long while they're still warm.
 Set them aside while you prepare the rest of the salad.

-How To Assemble Your Broccoli And Cauliflower Salad
+How To Make Broccoli And Cauliflower Salad

 Add the bacon pieces and use a rubber spatula to combine the tasty ingredients with the dressing.
 Put this pretty salad into a serving bowl and lavish on the pepitas for garnish.
 I love using a simple glass bowl to serve this recipe because it is a treat for our eyes.